 - If baby is too warm, undo the lower portion of the two-way zip on your pouch to let air flow through in the early evening.
 Zip them up later in the evening before you go to bed to keep warmth in overnight.

-- A Cocoon Swaddle Bag can become a positive association very quickly.
+- A Cocoon Swaddle Sack can become a positive association very quickly.
 Your baby will start to recognize the smell and sight of their pouch and associate this with restful sleep.
-If you consistently use the Cocoon Swaddle Bag as part of your settling ritual, your baby will then be able to transfer this association while out and about.
-They will quickly understand if they are in their Cocoon Swaddle Bag, it's time to sleep.
+If you consistently use the Cocoon Swaddle Sack as part of your settling ritual, your baby will then be able to transfer this association while out and about.
+They will quickly understand if they are in their Cocoon Swaddle Sack, it's time to sleep.

 Transition to arms out